peterjwest/mongoat/README.md

 		// models are converted to ID and dates are converted to mongo dates ->where(array('age' => 21, 'registered' => array('$lt' => new DateTime)))
 		->inPast()
-		// References can be included to optimise queries, even nested references work
+		// Relationships can be pre-populated to optimise queries, even nested relationships work
-		// embedded references are included by default ->references(array('cat' => array('breed', 'vaccinations'), 'group'))
+		// embedded relationships are included by default, but can be named to make nested relationships populate ->populate(array('cat' => array('breed', 'vaccinations'), 'group'))
 		->all();

 ### Model methods